 iPads: You can run EthiCola on an iPad (or even an iPhone or iPod Touch) using a "remote server."
 Open the app store, get the free PocketCloud app, and follow the directions to set up PocketCloud on a Windows computer (on which you install EthiCola).
 Then you can run EthiCola on your iPad through this remote computer; however it's very slugglish and each remote computer can service only one iPad at a time.
 But could this basic idea over time evolve into something more usable?

-BLACKBOARD: You can set up Blackboard so that students can submit scores as WebCT assignments; see Chris Weigand's YouTube video and written instructions (both are about LogiCola scores, but EthiCola scores work the same way).handout about downloading EthiCola that teachers can give to their students.
+BLACKBOARD: You can set up Blackboard so that students can submit scores as WebCT assignments; see Chris Weigand's YouTube video and written instructions (both are about LogiCola scores, but EthiCola scores work the same way).handout about downloading EthiCola that teachers can give to their students - and here's one about running EthiCola on a Macintosh.
 OLDER BROTHER: EthiCola has an older brother, LogiCola, about logic.

 CHROMEBOOKS and ANDROID DEVICES: Codeweavers is working on a program that would let EthiCola (and most other Windows programs) run on Chromebooks and Android devices that use an Intel processor.
-I've tried a preliminary version of their program on an Acer R11 Chromebook and EthiCola basically works using it, but not all of the features.
-I hope that the final version will allow a fully functional EthiCola to run.
+I've tried a preliminary version of their program on an Acer R11 Chromebook and EthiCola works somewhat using it, but it's not yet fully usable (maybe later!).

-These are things you can access also from EthiCola's HELP menu:
+These are SUPPLEMENTARY MATERIALS you can access also from EthiCola's HELP menu:

 I'm happy with how earlier editions were received.
 I've got much positive feedback from teachers, students, and general readers.
 And I'm gratified that the book was translated into French, Chinese, Thai, and Persian.